Events & Workshops

 This workshop aims to introduce students to some basic bioinformatics file formats, tools, and general best practices.
 The first two days of the workshop will be dedicated to introductions of bioinformatics file formats and the command line tools that we use to view, manipulate, and analyze them.
 After that, we will begin to shift from using individual commands to writing shell scripts and constructing bioinformatics workflows.

-Short trainings
+Short Trainings

 We piloted a series of short one hour short trainings in the Fall of 2024.
 These sessions are designed to be quick introductions to topics that we think are useful for researchers.
 Sessions with content are listed below.
 See our previous events page to view topics that were live demonstrations with no attached content (look for the short trainings icon: ).
 If you are interested in any of these topics, please let us know and we can schedule another workshop or just talk about it with you!